ACS Meetings & Expos

 - Abstract Submission

 Presenters must register for the meeting.
-Presenters who fail to register by April 30, 2021 will have abstracts withdrawn and removed from the meeting platform and program, technical programming archive, and CAS database.
-Invited speakers should contact their symposium organizer or division program chair to clarify terms of their invitation.
+Presenters who fail to register will have their abstracts withdrawn and removed from the meeting platform and program, technical programming archive, and CAS database.
+Invited speakers should contact their symposium organizer or division program chair to clarify the terms of their invitation.

-All attendees must be registered and pay the appropriate registration fee to access the virtual meeting platform.
-Registration is open through the end of the event - April 30, 2021.
+All attendees must be registered and pay the appropriate registration fee to attend in-person and/or access the virtual meeting platform.

 Registration Cancellation/Refund Policy

-By adhering to the following cancellation procedure, registration cancellations received by March 22, 2021 are entitled to a full refund.
+By adhering to the following cancellation procedure, registration cancellations received by August 13, 2021 are entitled to a full refund less $50 administrative fee.

-- Cancellation notices can be submitted to the ACS Registration Customer Service Center by mail, fax, or e-mail by March 22, 2021.
+- Cancellation notices can be submitted to the ACS Registration Customer Service Center by mail, fax or e-mail by August 13, 2021.

 Attendee List Scam